 By Martin Alva - March 20, 2019

-Did Electrification Do Justice To This Classic Mini?
+Did Electrification Do Justice To Classic Mini Car?

-Most manufacturers are exploring the possibilities of alternate powertrains in their upcoming cars.
+Most manufacturers are exploring the possibilities of alternate power trains in their upcoming cars such as Electrification of mini car.
 Amid such a surge in demand for the technology, a lot of enthusiasts even today respond to the mention of electric cars with a disapproving scoff.

 Take Zero bikes for instance.
 The electric motorcycle manufacturer has successfully managed to compete each year at the Isle of Man TT at speeds that are reached by the fastest of the machines on the grid.
 While the subject of electric powertrains in vehicles of the future garners plenty of healthy arguments, it might not be the same if one is to talk about replacing internal combustion engine in classics.